 Ribero del Duero is one of the top wine regions in Spain.
-At its heart is what has been dubbed “the golden mile”.
-Many of the region’s’ top producers have their vineyards there, including Vega Sicilia, Pesquera, and Dominio de Pingus.
-As one of the greatest but most overlooked wine regions in the world, I keep an eye on it.
+At its heart is what has been dubbed “the golden mile.”
+Many of the region’s top producers have their vineyards there, including Vega Sicilia, Pesquera, and Dominio de Pingus.
+As one of the greatest but most overlooked wine regions globally, I keep an eye on it.

 When Emina opened their winery a short distance from Vega Sicilia, I made a point of getting a few bottles.
 I wasn’t disappointed.